 The plan calls on all parts of the federal government to contribute its resources—facilities, personnel, and expertise—to contain the pandemic.
 Chief among the efforts is a whole-of-government response to stand up new federally supported community vaccination centers across the country.

 The U.S. Department of Agriculture (USDA) is responding to the President’s call to action.
 In addition to personnel, USDA is offering its facilities, cold chain infrastructure, public health experts, disaster response specialists, and footprint in rural areas and Tribal communities across the country.
 Here are the some of the ways USDA is working alongside our federal partners to contain the pandemic and get our economy back on track.

-The USDA Animal and Plant Health Inspection Service (APHIS) has deployed 119 employees, including 92 employees to Nevada and Oklahoma to administer vaccinations at a variety of rapid points of distribution including mobile teams and pop-up clinics; 8 employees to Dallas; 4 employees to Oregon; 6 employees to Washington State to assist in planning vaccination efforts; and 9 employees to support FEMA.
+The USDA Animal and Plant Health Inspection Service (APHIS) has deployed 223 employees across the country, including 120 employees to Nevada and Oklahoma, to support FEMA efforts and administer vaccinations at a variety of rapid points of distribution.

-The USDA Agricultural Research Service (ARS) has dispatched 4 veterinarians to assist with vaccination in Nevada and Oklahoma.
+The USDA Agricultural Research Service (ARS), the Agricultural Marketing Service, and the Food Safety Inspection Service (FSIS) have dispatched 34 veterinarians to assist with vaccination efforts in Nevada, Maryland, and Oklahoma.

-The USDA Forest Service has deployed 174 Incident Management Team personnel and they are currently assigned to the National COVID Vaccine Campaign staffing vaccination centers, providing logistical support, planning at regional/state levels with FEMA and states, and more.
+The USDA Forest Service has deployed 210 Incident Management Team personnel and they are currently assigned to the National COVID Vaccine Campaign.
+Their work includes staffing vaccination centers, providing logistical support, and planning at regional/state levels with FEMA and states.

-4 U.S. Public Health Service Commissioned Corps Officers detailed to the USDA Food Safety and Inspection Service (FSIS) are assisting with logistical support for the vaccination campaign.
+One (1) member of the Office of the Chief Information Officer (OCIO) and four (4) U.S. Public Health Service Commissioned Corps officers detailed to the USDA Food Safety and Inspection Service (FSIS) are assisting with logistical support for the vaccination campaign.